Lacraaaa/The-Stoat-Stash/README.md

 # The Stoat Stash
-An single file utility library for godot 4, aimed to be unopininated and easy to use.
+An single file utility library for godot 4, aimed to be unopinionated and easy to use.
 Primarily for game jams and prototyping.

 ## Install
 1. Download stoat_stash.gd